 This nuanced weakness led harpsichord manufacturer Bartolomeo de Francesco Cristofori of Padua, Italy, to invent the pianoforte in 1700.
 This new instrument had hammers that struck the strings by falling under their own weight.
 Unlike the harpsichord, this new system allowed the strings to continue to vibrate and make sound, with the hammers having the ability to strike the strings loudly or softly.

-The pianoforte used two strings per note compared to today’s pianos that use one string for the lower notes and two or three strings for the middle and higher notes.
-The Cristofori instrument used four and a half octaves versus today’s pianos with seven and a quarter octaves.
+The pianoforte used two strings per note compared to today’s pianos, which use one string for the lower notes and two or three strings for the middle and higher notes.
+The Cristofori instrument used 4.5 octaves versus today’s pianos with 7.25 octaves.
 The popularity of the pianoforte increased when Frederick the Great purchased several.
 Johann Sebastian Bach approved of it in 1747.